eblerjana/pangenie/pipelines/prepare-vcf-from-MC/README.md

   gfa: "/path/to/gfa.gfa"
   # TSV file specifying sex (1=male, 2=female) of each sample in input VCF.
 Format: <sample-name> <sex>.
   sample_info: "/path/to/sample-info.tsv"
-  # prefix used for chromosome names in FASTA file.
-  reference_prefix: "chr"
   # List samples to be excluded from graph
   exclude:
     - GRCh38